 Nilüfer Yanya Album Reviews

 Indie artist Nilüfer Yanya was born in Chelsea, West London.
-She’s the daughter of two visual artists, with Turkish, Irish and Barbadian heritage.
-Yanya grew up listening to her father’s Turkish music and her mother’s classical, but gravitated to the guitar in adolescence.
+She’s the daughter of two visual artistsmwith Turkish, Irish and Barbadian heritage.
+Yanya grew up listening to her father’s Turkish music and her mother’s classical music but gravitated to the guitar in adolescence.

-Nilüfer Yanya rejected the offer to join a girl group formed by Louis Tomlinson, instead electing to forge her own musical path.
+Nilüfer Yanya rejected the offer to join a girl group formed by Louis Tomlinson.
+She instead chose to forge her own musical path.

 Given her diverse background, it’s not surprising her musical aesthetic is distinctive yet varied.
 Her husky alto is what you’d expect in R&B, while her guitar tone is chunky.
 It’s Yanya’s ability to find simple yet effective guitar riffs that makes her enjoyable.
-Both of her albums to date are excellent.
+Her discography is very solid so far.

 Nilüfer Yanya Album Reviews